-During the state of emergency applications for long term residence permits were suspended.
+During the state of emergency, in place from March 2020 to March 2022, applications for long term residence permits were suspended.
 The long-term residence permits were valid during the state of emergency.[1]

 Long-term residence or permanent residence status is regulated by Government Emergency Ordinance No. 194/2002 (“Aliens Ordinance”).
 The conditions for obtaining long-term or permanent residence status are prescribed by Article 71 of the Aliens Ordinance and do not differ for refugees and people granted subsidiary protection.

-2. Knowledge of Romanian language: In addition, the applicant has to know Romanian language at least at a satisfactory level.
+- Knowledge of Romanian language: In addition, the applicant has to know the Romanian language at least at a satisfactory level.
 Usually this requirement is verified by the officer examining the request for a long-term residence card, by having a discussion in Romanian with the applicant.[7]

-6. Means of subsistence: The applicant has to prove he or she has at least the level of the gross average income in Romania.[11]
+- Means of subsistence: The applicant has to prove they have at least the level of the gross average income in Romania.[11]

 Article 72 of the Aliens Ordinance sets out the documents that the applicant has to submit personally, when requesting the permanent residence status: